National Parks

 Hiking in Mammoth Cave National Park

-Find 7.2 miles of hiking trails around the visitor center.
-Most trails are short.
-The Echo River Springs Loop Trail is 1-mile (1.6 km).
+There are 7.2 miles of hiking trails around the visitor center.
+Most trails are short, such as the Echo River Springs Loop Trail, which is 1 mile (1.6 km).

 Biking in Mammoth Cave National Park